JuliusNixi/CROSS/Configs/README.md

 This folder contains the server and client configurations files.
-These files must have ".properties" extension and contain some arguments to configure client and server.
+These files must have ".properties" extension and contain some arguments to configure client and server that will be used by the software.